justinlocsei/fibula/vms/cyb-development/README.md

 ## Provisioning

 To provision these VMs, use the `VM_development.yml` Ansible playbooks, which only target the VM named in `VM`.
-Alternatively, you can use Ansible patterns to target the `development` group and provision all machines in this cluster.
+Alternatively, you can use the `development.yml` playbook to provision all machines in this cluster.